Frequently Asked Questions

 If you live with a clinically extremely vulnerable person who receives visits from care professionals, please take care when these visits take place – keep two metres distance from the care workers and wear a face covering if you can.

 If you become unwell or develop symptoms of COVID 19, you must stay at home and isolate from the clinically extremely vulnerable person.
-If you need extra support, contact the Rotherham Community hub for advice.
+If you need extra support, contact the Rotherham Community Hub for advice: Telephone 01709 807319.

 CAN I TRAVEL OUTSIDE OF MY LOCAL AREA?